Japanese tycoon takes off for International Space Station | Technology

 The trio lifted off as scheduled at 12:38 pm (0738 GMT) aboard Soyuz MS-20 from the Russia-leaded Baikonur launch facility in Kazakhstan.

 Maezawa and Hirano are scheduled to spend 12 days in space.
-The two will be the first self-paying tourists to visit the space station since 2009.
+The two are thought to be the first self-paying tourists to visit the space station since 2009.
 The price of the trip hasn't been disclosed.

 “His intention is to try to share the experience of what it means to be in space with the general public,” Shelley told The Associated Press earlier this year.